fbpx

 5. Click OK to commit to your changes.

-Pretty simple right?
+Pretty simple, right?
 To help you gain a better look at this whole process, let’s go in-depth behind each of these steps.

 Video Tutorial

-Steps To Creating Gradient Text In Photoshop
+How To Create Gradient Text In Photoshop

 Step 1: Create Your Text

-To open your layer styles, double-click on the text layer.
+To open your Layer Styles, double-click on the text layer.

 Within this panel, all your layer style options are listed on the left-hand side.
-Click on “Gradient Overlay” to apply that effect to your text and reveal the settings options.
+Click on Gradient Overlay to apply that effect to your text and reveal the settings options.

 If you’re already familiar with the gradient tool in Photoshop, then a lot of this will feel pretty familiar.
 However, if you’re a first-timer, it’s still simple to understand after a bit of practice.